bl4ckscor3/bl4ckscor3.github.io/pages/about_me.md

 title: About Me
 ---

 Hello!
-I'm bl4ckscor3, and I mostly create and maintain Minecraft mods!
+I'm bl4ckscor3.
+I work on Minecraft as my job, and in my free time created and still maintain Minecraft mods!
 While those cover a big amount of my projects, I have also created software in different areas.
 Find a selection of my projects below!

 # Projects